 Founded in 1880, Juneau started as a gold-mining camp.
 By 1914, to meet demand from those miners, Juneau had built 30 saloons.
 Although many now are just ghosts of the past, some still operate downtown.

-The Red Dog Saloon, its bright red swinging doors make the building easy to spot, has been recognized by the Alaska Legislature as Juneau’s oldest man-made tourist attraction.
+The Red Dog Saloon, its bright red swinging doors make the building easy to spot, recognized by the Alaska Legislature as Juneau’s oldest man-made tourist attraction.
 Some old timers say the saloon started as a tent on the beach.
 The owners eventually constructed a building that relocated a few times before the saloon moved to its current location in 1988.